ROADMAP

 L1 Structural Attestation in production

-Structural regime measurement for Ethereum, Polygon, Solana and Avalanche.
-Two-layer model, infrastructure structure versus economic demand, producing a certified, signed regime vector per chain.
-Four regimes: S1D1 · S1D2 · S2D1 · S2D2.
-Attestation v3 live.
-Calibration status per chain: ETH and POL validated, SOL and AVAX in calibration.
+Structural regime measurement on Ethereum, Polygon, Solana and Avalanche: infrastructure structure × economic demand, four regimes (S1D1 · S1D2 · S2D1 · S2D2), one signed vector per chain.
+ETH and POL validated; SOL and AVAX in calibration.

 Q1–Q2 2026, LIVE · PARTIAL